strangiato/pipenv-s2i-example/README.md

 !app.py
 ```

-The last step before we are ready to build our application is to push any code to GitHub.
+The last step before we are ready to build our application with OpenShift is to push any code to GitHub.

 ## Building And Deploying Our Container On OpenShift